 Silver Fox Book 1 Excerpt

-The apartment had been her father’s office and a storage area of sorts, where antiques were kept until they could be appraised or even repaired.
+The apartment had been her father’s office and storage area, where antiques were kept until they could be appraised or even repaired.
 But the estate sale had cleared out almost everything, save for the old mahogany desk and a few odds and ends.
-The movers would arrive tomorrow with the rest of Dorothy things.
+The movers would arrive tomorrow with the rest of Dorothy’s things.
 The woman sighed, still staring at the avocado green door.
-Perhaps the color wasn’t so bad after all.
-She shook her head, knowing good and well it was only her emotions speaking and not her fine taste.
 She reached for the handle.
 She might as well get any uncomfortable emotions out now.
-That would be an awful embarrassment to everyone if she started blubbering over her late-father as her couch was being carried up the stairs.
+It would be an awful embarrassment to everyone if she started blubbering about her father as her couch was being carried up the stairs.

 The cat bounded up the floral carpeted steps ahead of her and disappeared around the corner toward the little sitting area and kitchenette.
-Dorothy followed, and plunked herself at her father’s desk which sat perched on the wide landing at the top of the stairs.
+Dorothy followed and plunked herself at her father’s desk, which sat perched on the wide landing at the top of the stairs.
 She ran her hands over the worn leather of the chair arms and stared at the last notes he had scribbled before passing in his sleep.
 There was the typical appraisal information for new pieces he had collected.
-Against Dorothy’s better judgement, her sister, Patty, had insisted on letting them go in the estate sale.
-A three-month old electric bill and a phone number for a Destin Hollanday lay across Richard’s keyboard.
+Against Dorothy’s better judgment, her sister, Mary Pat, had insisted on letting them go in the estate sale.
+A three-month-old electric bill and a phone number for a Destin Hollanday lay across the keyboard.

 Dorothy didn’t touch them.
 She wasn’t ready to disturb them quite yet.
-Patty, on the other hand, had dove head first into organizing and dealing out their father’s possessions.
+Mary Pat, on the other hand, had dived headfirst into organizing and dealing out their father’s possessions.
 Dorothy supposed everyone had their own methods for coping.
 She sat in silence for several long minutes, watching Solomon run back and forth through the apartment.
 He was far more excited to be here than she was.
-She opened the top drawer of the desk and found a bright pink sticky note wrapped around an antique skeleton key.
+She opened the top drawer of the desk and found a sticky note wrapped around an antique skeleton key.

 “For Dorothy,” it read.
 “The Silver Fox.”

-The cat jumped on the desk with a purring buzz and rubbed its head against Dorothy’s hands.
+The cat jumped on the desk with a purring trill and rubbed its head against Dorothy’s hands.

 “Not now, Solomon,” she whispered to the cat.

 Solomon licked his paw twice before tearing off with another buzz after Lord knew what.
 Dorothy had adopted the cat while visiting the temples in Taiwan five years ago.
-She had known then the cat was going to be a handful while he was a kitten, but his energy hadn’t seemed to lessen.
+She had known then the cat was going to be a handful as a kitten, but his energy hadn’t seemed to lessen.
 She wasn’t disappointed, however.
 Solomon had become her constant companion since her husband, Frank, had passed away three years ago.
-That cat had probably seen more of the world in a single year than most humans would see in a life time.
+That cat had probably seen more of the world in a single year than most humans would see in a lifetime.

-Dorothy had retired as the curator to the Boston Museum of Fine Arts when she turned fifty-six.
+Dorothy had retired as the curator to the Boston Museum of Fine Arts when she’d turned fifty-six.
 There had been a lovely going-away party, complete with gifts, balloons and a giant cake frosted to look like Monet’s Water Lilies.
 That had been nine years ago.
 She and Frank had decided to sell nearly everything they had and travel the world.
-They never stayed in one place for more than a few months before finding somewhere new to fly off to.
-It had been a dream that Dorothy never would have experienced without her husband’s adventurous spirit.
+They’d never stayed in one place for more than a few months before finding somewhere new to fly off to.
+It had been a dream that Dorothy would never have experienced without her husband’s adventurous spirit.

 Five years into their whirlwind travels, Frank was diagnosed with stage 4 lung cancer.
 They immediately returned to the US for treatment, but it was to no avail.
 Frank’s passing had been the hardest thing Dorothy had ever had to endure.
-Death was the greatest mystery of the world dating back to the beginning of time.
-It was her only true fear, and she had not been prepared for it when it came for Frank.
+Death was the greatest mystery of the world, dating back to the beginning of time.
+It was her only true fear, and she had not been prepared for it when it had come for Frank.

 “Dang it, cat!” she cried.
-She rose and heard her left knee give a resounding CRACK.
-The cold had never been kind to her, especially after she had decided to train and compete in a national ju-jitsu competition in her forties.
+She rose and heard her left knee give a resounding crack.
+The cold had never been kind to her, especially after she had decided to train and compete in a national jiu-jitsu competition in her forties.